"Battleship USS Massachusetts" Commemorative Pen Z99F131

 The ship also saw extensive action in the Pacific theatre.
 She patrolled the New Guinea-Solomons area and participated in the invasion of the Gilbert Islands.
 She took part in the invasion of the Marshall Islands in January 1944, carrier strikes against Turk, and a series of raids against Japanese bases in the Western Pacific and Asia.

 in 1945, Big Mamie protected the carriers off Iwo Jima and her 16 inch guna pounsws Okinawa before the island was invaded.
 Next Battleship Massachusetts was off to Japan with the third fleet, bombarding a steel works in Kamaishi and factory in Hamamatsu.

 After the war she served with the Pacific Fleet until 1946 when she was deactivated.
 Stricken from the Navy Register in 1962, Big Mamie was ordered sold for scrap.
 Fortunately her wartime crew had held annual reunions and decided to save their ship as a memorial.
 In 1965 Big Mamie was brought to Fall River, Massachusetts and was opened to the public.
 The ship has been designated a National Historic Landmark "for its significance in commemorating the history of the United States of America".

-This American double twist pen is similar to a 1920's design.
+This US Navy collectible double twist pen is similar to a 1920's design.
 The pen twists in either direction to lock.
 The Parker™ type refill is black ink, medium point and can be easily found.
 To change the refill, unscrew the cap and pull out the refill.